viktorstrate/create-react-express-app/README.md

 # Create React App with Express and MongoDB

 A very lightweight boilerplate, for creating react apps, with express as the back-end.
-This project is inspired of the [food lookup demo](https://github.com/fullstackreact/food-lookup-demo).
+This project is inspired by the [food lookup demo](https://github.com/fullstackreact/food-lookup-demo).

 ## Overview